 Standard cubic zirconia ranges in quality and it’s not easy to tell which is better.
 The brilliance of a CZ stone reflects more rainbow light than white light.
 Diamonds reflect more white light.
 Cubic zirconia’s brilliance is similar to moissanite, but more subtle rainbow light.

-White topaz can be a natural stone or lab-created, but it’s not usually available in synthetic form commercially.
+Just like with diamonds, white topaz can be a natural stone or lab-created, but it’s not usually available in synthetic form commercially.
 You can assume that any white topaz you come across in a jewelry store is natural.
 It is the colorless version of topaz.